jafudi/flexpair-hugo-site/flexpair.com/content/english/_index.md

   enable: true
   subtitle: "Flexpair is a cloud agnostic infrastructure-as-code solution"
   title:  "enabling data scientists, DevOps engineers and UX designers to work literally hand-in-hand 🤝 from anywhere"
   description: "Realtime co-editing as well as asynchronous collaboration styles have been seamlessly integrated into one reproducible environment.
-So your valuable concentration is not depleted by context switching anymore.
-And everybody stays on the same page enjoying handover sessions for the first time."
+So your valuable concentration is not depleted by annoying context switches anymore.
+And everybody stays on the same page enjoying handover sessions for the first time.
+Demonstrate, collaborate, delegate, meditate, repeat."
   features_blocks:
   - icon: "las la-code-branch"
     title: "Fully Reproducible"